A Vegan Fathers Day Letter to an Omnivore Dad

 I know what you’re thinking—there’s no way you can give up your beloved burgers and scrambled eggs, but it’s a lot easier than you think.
-New products such as Beyond Eggs and Beyond Meat are more than just alternatives, they are practically replicas—plus they’re even healthier and made from plants, which is why big spenders like Biz Stone (the guy who started Twitter) and Bill Gates are investing in them.
+New products from Hampton Creek and Beyond Meat are more than just alternatives, they are practically replicas—plus they’re even healthier and made from plants, which is why big spenders like Biz Stone (the guy who started Twitter) and Bill Gates are investing in them.
 While you may think you can’t live without your cold cuts or your mozzarella cheese, it only takes three weeks for your taste buds to change what they prefer, and soon you’ll be craving kale salad, and looking and feeling better.
 Just ask Mike Fremont, the guy went vegan at age 69 and now, at 91, breaks marathon records for fun.

 I’m not just your crazy vegan kid anymore.
 I’m your educated, caring son and friend who wants you around for years to come.
 While this advice is free, it’s probably the most valuable thing I could ever give you.
 Veganism—think about it Dad, so that we can share many Father’s Days to come.